F.A.Q. Electroncis (E-Waste)

 - Wood with Lead Paint

-Effective January 2011, New Jersey's “Electronics Waste Management Act” mandates the establishment of a free and environmentally sound recycling program (E-cycling) for computers, monitors, laptops, portable computers and televisions.
+Effective January 2011, New Jersey's “Electronics Waste Management Act” mandates the establishment of a free and environmentally sound recycling program (E-cycling) for computers, monitors, laptops, portable computers televisions, desktop printers and fax machines.
 These programs are are required to be established and funded by all the manufacturers that produce this equipment for residents, schools, institutions and businesses with under 50 employees.
-In accordance with the act and as of January 2011, computers, monitors, laptops, portable computers and televisions are banned from being disposed of in the garbage.
+In accordance with the act and as of January 2011, computers, monitors, laptops, portable computers and televisions are banned from being in the garbage.
 Starting in 2018, desktop printers and fax machines are also added to the list of electronic items banned from being disposed.
 At a minimum, these discarded electronic items must be recycled and cannot be placed in the garbage for disposal.

 Managing Electronics (E-Waste) with the MCMUA

-Items accepted from residents and businesses with less than 50 employees are now free of charge.
-Businesses with more than 50 employees, schools and/or out-of-county participants that use the MCMUA's drop-off programs will be assessed fees starting at $3.00 per component.
+Items accepted from residents and businesses with less than 50 employees are free of charge.
+Businesses with more than 50 employees, and/or out-of-county participants that use the MCMUA's drop-off programs will be assessed fees starting at $3.00 per component.
 Recycling fees are based on the size of the item - Click here to see the generalized price list.